k-barton/komodor/debugging.md

 ======

-R's debugging functions like `debug`, `browser` or `recover` cannot be used from within Komodo since they interrupt its communication with R. Any R code containing `browser` calls should be only executed directly in the R console.
+R's debugging functions like `debug`, `browser` or `recover` cannot be used from within Komodo since they rely on a user interaction with R console.
+Any R code containing `browser` calls should be only executed directly in the R console.

 'KomodoR' provides a function `koBrowseHere` which can be used in a manner similar to `browser()`.
-It interrupts R code execution and changes the current execution environment to where it was called from.
-Afterwards, sending `koBrowseEnd()` command sets the current environment back to `.GlobalEnv`.
+It interrupts the execution of R code and changes the current execution environment to where it was called from.
+Sending `koBrowseEnd()` command sets the current environment back to `.GlobalEnv`.

-Note that the original call stack is not preserved (so `sys.frames()` or `sys.calls()` _et al._ will not work as expected), and the execution of the function will not be resumed.
+Note that the original call stack is not preserved (so `sys.frames()` or `sys.calls()` _et al._ will not work as expected), and the execution of the function cannot be resumed.

 __Example:__